monarco/monarco-hat-documentation/Monarco_HAT_Firmware_Roadmap.md

 # Monarco HAT Firmware Development Roadmap

+## Features implemented in v2.005 Release

+* Ability to disable host side UART by setting its baudrate to 0 (in register `0x012`)
+* Fixed PWM behaviour on frequency change, fixed setting PWM2 frequency at all

 ## Features implemented in v2.004 Release

 * Digital inputs.
 COUNTER function with up-count on rising/falling/both edge mode and quadrature encoder mode.